eugeniop/blog/_posts/2020-05-11-Using-a-Watchdog-to-fix-all-issues.md

 This flag is set if a POR occurs

-I've added this information to the telemetry payload so I get an insight of how often it actually happens.
+I've added this information to the telemetry payload to get an insight into how often it happens.
 Notice the register also tells us if the board runs out of power and shuts down on a power failure.